-Grenada does not improve its capabilities to detect or analyze NPS using special investigative techniques, updated equipment, or acquisition of technology.
+Guyana does not improve its capabilities to detect or analyze NPS through the use of special investigative techniques, updated equipment, or acquisition of technology.

 Priority Action 2.3: Design and implement, when appropriate, national regulatory tools to address the challenges posed by NPS and national controls on emerging illicit synthetic drugs and their precursor chemicals.